DNA Damage Response

 Cancer cells can survive and replicate despite high levels of genomic instability and DNA damage due to an over-reliance on the remaining components of the DDR network that govern cell cycle checkpoints, such as Chk1 and Cdc7.
 By activating these cell cycle checkpoints, cancer cells can temporarily pause cellular replication in order to facilitate the repair of damaged DNA.

 Importantly, many cancer cells intrinsically lack the G1/S cell cycle checkpoint, rendering these cells exquisitely dependent on the S or G2/M cell cycle checkpoints as mechanisms to temporarily pause the cell cycle in order to repair their damaged DNA.
 This is in contrast to healthy cells, which are less sensitive to specific checkpoint inhibition, as they retain their full complement of functional cell cycle checkpoints.

 In cancer cells lacking the G1/S checkpoint, targeted inhibition of the remaining components of the DDR network may be synthetically lethal to cancer cells compared to normal cells, and therefore of potential benefit in the treatment of certain cancers.
 Specifically, by inhibiting critical S or G2/M cell cycle and DNA replication checkpoint components, such as Chk1 and Cdc7, cancer cells may be rendered unable to repair their damaged DNA, and subsequently driven into a catastrophic replicative process ultimately resulting in cell death.

-Many standard chemotherapeutic agents and radiotherapy also induce DNA damage and may be synergistic with Chk1 and Cdc7 inhibitors.
+Many standard chemotherapeutics also induce DNA damage and may be synergistic with Chk1 and Cdc7 inhibitors.